Shabzynana/IpWeatherAPI/README.md

 # IpWeatherAPI

-IpWeatherAPI is a simple web server deployed on Vercel, providing an API endpoint to greet visitors with their location-based weather information.
+IpWeatherAPI is a simple web server with a single API endpoint that returns a greet message to visitors with their location-based weather information.

 ## API Endpoint